A brief timeline of how Slack took over the modern workplace in 8 years

 - February 2019: Slack confidentially filed to go public.
 Its most recent private valuation was $7.1 billion.

 - April 2019: The company filed its S-1, which provided some context for its past performance.
 Yes, it grew at a very fast clip, but it is still not profitable.
-Paid subscriptions have grown over the years, but represent only 14.8% of its total user-base.
+Paid subscriptions have grown over the years, but represent only 14.8% of its total user base.
 Slack warned that it may not be able to achieve profitability in the near term.
 But it’s entering the public market to give it even more of a boost.

 And here we are today.
-There were certainly some other glossed-over milestones—money raised, big integrations announced (e.g. Google, Dropbox), other acquisitions.
+There were certainly some other glossed-over milestones—money raised, big integrations announced (e.g., Google, Dropbox), other acquisitions.
 But this gives us sense of the quick rise Slack has seen.
 To the modern worker, “Slack” isn’t just a company name.
 It’s a verb.
 We’ll watch its public performance closely.
 A bunch of companies are IPO-ing these days.
 Some are seeing impressive success, others not so much.

 Given Slack’s ability to raise money as a private company, early investors will likely be seeing a big payday today.
 In the meantime, we’ll see if the workplace communication platform can continue its growth.